What do I need to know about investment risk?

 This means you need to be aware of the investment risks you are taking, how you can mitigate these risks by staying invested for a certain period and how this period fits in with your investment time horizon.
 You also need to know if you have the ability to take, and can tolerate, the risk.
 Read more: What is my risk profile and why does it matter?

-Risk in investment is typically defined as the risk of losing money and is often linked to the volatility returns that go up and down over the short term - in the likes of share markets.
+Risk in investment is typically defined as the risk of losing money and is often linked to the volatility of returns - how they go up and down over the short term most notably in share markets.

 There are, however, three risks you should consider: